jay-johnson03/ODIN-Recipes/README.md

 What I want to learn from this project
 - More comfortable with git hub in general
-- The website actually lauching
+- The website actually launching
 - not having to reference code all the time

+Future Improvements :
+- Making the text flow better
+- Learning how to implement a button